aavegotchi/aavegotchi-wiki/posts/en/minigames.md

 title: 'Minigames'
 description: 'All about Aavegotchi minigames'
 ---
-*Aavegotchi's don't spend their time jsut twiddling their ghostly thumbs, y'know...*
+*Aavegotchi's don't spend their time just twiddling their ghostly thumbs, y'know...*

 The [metaverse](/metaverse) is chock-full of things for Aavegotchis and their masters to do.
 Explore the realm with your friends and pit your 'Gotchi against theirs to win their ever-precious spirit force (not including their initial balance, of course) and valuable XP!